 When does it start?

-VAT: If your business is registered for VAT and your turnover is above the VAT threshold you will be required to keep digital accounting records and to file your VAT returns using MTD compliant software from April 2019 (the first VAT period starting on or after 1 April 2019).
-The current online VAT return will no longer be available.
-Pilots of MTD for VAT have started on a small scale.
+VAT: If your business is registered for VAT and your turnover is above the VAT threshold you will already be required to keep digital accounting records and to file your VAT returns using MTD compliant software. however the next stage will see non-VAT registered businesses needing to apply this new filing system.